pwnnegi/pwnnegi/README.md

-- 👋 Hi, I’m pwnnegi
+- 👋 Hi, I’m a frontend developer
-- 👀 I’m interested in website designing
+- 👀 I’m interested in web app developement
-- 🌱 I’m currently learning react js
+- 🌱 I’m currently learning next js
-- 💞️ I’m looking to collaborate on javascript
+- 💞️ I’m looking to collaborate on react js
 - 📫 How to reach me pwnnegi095@gmail.com

 <!---